-In the SHP_II (waves 1 to 15), 2,538 households and 3,654 individuals were first interviewed in 2004.
-In the fifteenth wave, 1,248 households and 1,886 persons responded.
+In the SHP_II (waves 1 to 16), 2,538 households and 3,654 individuals were first interviewed in 2004.
+In the 16th wave, 1,224 households and 1,794 persons responded.

 There was a clear drop in participation in the second wave at both the household level (29%, see Table 4.1, % A) and the individual level (28%, Table 4.2, % A).
-Contrary to the SHP_I, the households recruited in 2004 were not explicitly asked to commit themselves for several years, which may have contributed to a large dropout at wave 2.
+This large drop in participation in Wave 2 may have been caused by the fact that the households recruited in 2004 were not explicitly asked to commit themselves for several years, contrary to the households in the SHP_I.

-As was the case for the SHP_I, between 2008 and 2010 the number of interviewed households and individuals increased, after which the number of interviews decreases slightly, until the most recent fifteenth wave in which more households and individuals were interviewed than in the fourteenth.
+As was the case for the SHP_I, between 2008 and 2010 the number of interviewed households and individuals increased, after which the number of interviews decreases slightly, until the fifteenth wave in which more households and individuals were interviewed than in the fourteenth, with a decline again in the sixteenth wave.